MingHsuan0313/MingHsuan0313/README.md

 ## I'm a Graduate Student in Taiwan

-- I want to be a full stack programmer
+- Working hard to become a full stack programmer.
-- I usually use OOP and UML to design my project
+- Using OOP and UML to design my project.
-- I am intrested in system architecuter design
+- Intrested in system architecuter design.
-- I always want to increase my productivity by using lots of tools and customize my development environment, I will share my environment below
+- Using different tools to increase productivity and customize development environment.
+Personal environment can be found as below.

 ***
 ### Languages